 What kind of products are at the Bozeman Winter Farmers' Market?

-At each market, you’ll find over 30 vendors selling an array of local farm and food products.
+At each market, you’ll find dozens of vendors selling an array of local farm and food products.
 We've got it all: greens & vegetables, meat & fish, cheese & eggs, artisan breads & baked goods, fermented vegetables & blended teas, beeswax candles & honey, spices & syrups, jams & preserves, grains & oils, yarn & wool, soaps & salves.
 We've even got ethically sourced coffee, hot breakfast and live music.
 Come experience for yourself just how much our Montana farmers can produce during the winter!

 Wait!
 Can people really grow veggies in Montana during the winter?